This 30-Minute Sheet Pan Pineapple Chicken is a crowd (and family) pleasing dish!

 Sheet Pan meals are MADE for busy weeknight dinners and they are just as simple as the name implies.
 Toss your ingredients onto a baking sheet, pop it in the oven, and in no time, you’re dinner ready!
 Of course, it wouldn’t be a classic Compston dish if we didn’t throw a sassy sauce on top!
 This 30-Minute Sheet Pan Pineapple Chicken is quick, convenient, and absolutely loaded with flavor.
 It combines caramelized veggies, melt-in-your-mouth tender chicken, and a sweet-meets-savory-meets-perfectly-spicy sauce that ties it all together.
 Friends and family will never believe it’s your favorite hands-off meal!

 This recipe is fruit and veggie LOADED!
-With nearly 2 cups of colorful fruits and veggies per serving, it’s a healthy, nutritious meal you can feel good about enjoying anytime.
+With nearly 2 cups of colorful fruits and veggies per serving, it’s a meal you can feel great about serving!

 Prep Ahead.
 If you know you’ve got a busy week ahead, knock out the sauce and dice work the day or morning of that you plan to eat.
 That way when it comes time to cook, all you need to do is dump the ingredients and roast them and you’re ready to eat!
 In fact, we like to dice bell peppers up each weekend and pop them right into the freezer for dishes just like this.
 When you’re ready to roast, toss them right onto the sheet pan, season, and you’re good to go!